gradualgames/nomolos/README.md

 ### Running

 The generated ROM can be played in any NES emulator or on compatible NES hardware using a flash cartridge.

-## License

-See the repository license file for licensing information.